 This Fileless Malware installs itself in the Windows registry to escape spotting defenses.
 A dropper program downloads a malicious file through which the Windows system is infected.

 However, in this type of fileless Malware, the dropper program writes harmful code in the Windows Registry.
 Poweliks, Kovter, and GootKit are the most common types of registry resident malware.

 In the case of fileless Malware, prevention is better than cure.
 Your system should be ready to recognize malicious files and block them from the get-go.
 Here we show you how you can prevent the various variants of fileless Malware from infecting your computer.

 As stated earlier, one of the most common ways fileless Malware gets into your system is via phishing emails.
 Thus, to avoid fileless malware attacks, you need to safeguard against phishing.

 Don’t click on spam links in the mail if you are unsure of their origins.
-Always verify the sender who sent you the mail and make sure that the intent of the link in the mail is not malicious.
+Always verify the sender who sent you the mail and ensure that the link’s intent in the mail is not malicious.
 If you are a business owner, train your team in granular cyber-security training.
-Learn more about the biggest threats of small and medium-sized businesses by clicking here.
+Learn more about the biggest threats to small and medium-sized businesses by clicking here.

 Employ Managed Threat Hunting

 Managed threat-hunting services are always active, keeping an eye out for uncharacteristic behaviors in the system.
 They proactively search for intrusions by monitoring the environment and recognizing activities that go undetected by standard security systems.
 This way of blocking Fileless Malware involves documenting large amounts of data.